AWegnerGitHub/awegnergithub.github.io-content/2017_04_26_choosing_an_orm_library.md

 A lot has changed under the hood.
 I was hoping to put a cool chart here showing code change over time, but some early decisions with the project really throw off the chart.
 Using a [Ship of Theseus][2] analogy for code, you can see how much has changed.
-The basic idea is, if a ship leaves port and replaces every plank along it's journey, is it still the same ship when it returns?
+The basic idea is, if a ship leaves port and replaces every plank along its journey, is it still the same ship when it returns?
 With code, the idea is to apply this to lines of code in an application.

 [![SmokeDetector - Git of Theseus][3]][3]

 ### What happened in 2014?!

-In late 2014, the project attempted their first machine learning method of detecting spam.
+In late 2014, the project attempted its first machine learning method of detecting spam.
 In this time period, a [commit][4] was added that added about 200,000 lines of code to the project.
 This was almost all training data for a Bayesian algorithm.
 It wasn't needed and probably shouldn't have been added to the main repository.
 Unfortunately, it stayed in the repository for over a year and was finally [removed][5] in late 2015.
 This is the cause of the weird graph